MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 Apart from priorities given by the type of demand and supply, the present state of the orders in the execution process also defines a priority.
 For example, warehouse activities have an impact, and the status of sales, purchase, transfer, assembly, and production orders is taken into account:

 1. Partly handled (Planning Flexibility = None)
-2. Already in process in the warehouse (Planning Flexibility = None)
+2. Already in progress in the warehouse (Planning Flexibility = None)
 3. Released – all order types (Planning Flexibility = Unlimited)
 4. Firm Planned Production Order (Planning Flexibility = Unlimited)
 5. Planned/Open – all order types (Planning Flexibility = Unlimited)